 You should focus most of your time (80%) on the $50 per hour work and work you are skilled at doing.

 Time Management Blocking:

 This is a method of dividing your day into blocks of time.
 Each block is devoted to doing a specific task, or group of tasks, and only those tasks.

 Using this method works well if you like structure and you are mostly free to schedule your day the way you want.

 Here is a great explanation of Time Management Blocking.

-Eisenhower Box: This is a decision making tool that’s a good way to visualize your work and eliminate time wasters.
+Eisenhower Box: A decision making tool to visualize your work and eliminate time wasters.

 You organize your tasks into 4 categories:

 - Urgent and important (tasks you will do immediately).